Petition for Non-Standard Testing - GUIDELINES

 - Applicants with disabilities are entitled to and have the responsibility to meet the same application filing deadline as individuals without disabilities.
 Because some of the forms require input from third parties, it is suggested that you request the appropriate individuals to complete the forms well in advance of the filing deadline.

 - Forms must be typed and, where applicable, must be sworn to before a notary public.
-After the Petition is compiled and placed in the proper order, make a copy and mark it as such.
-Submit the original and the copy.

 - Inquiries regarding your Petition or other substantive matters must be in writing.

 - If a timely filed Petition is illegible, incomplete or if the Board or the Board's expert finds the applicant or the applicant's healthcare professional has not adequately substantiated the claimed disability, the applicant will be so notified.
-The Board has set February 1 for the February exam and July 1 for the July exam as the final date an applicant may supplement his or her Petition.
+The Board has set February 1 for the February exam and July 1 for the July exam as the final date an applicant may supplement his or her previously filed Petition.
 After the February/July 1 deadline, the applicant may take the exam only under standard testing conditions or, in the alternative, may carry forward his or her application in accordance with Section VI of the Rules of the Board and complete the Petition by the filing deadline for the next scheduled exam.

 - If a disability occurs after the filing deadline, the Board will review an applicant's late Petition if it is received in the Office of the Secretary by February 1 for the February exam or July 1 for the July exam.
 However, such applicants must recognize that there may not be enough time to process a Petition and accompanying documentation to permit the Board to reach a determination on the Petition and to make necessary arrangements at the examination site.
 If the Petition is complete and the claimed disability substantiated, the Board will accommodate the applicant on a space available basis, or the applicant may carry forward his or her application in accordance with Section VI of the Rules of the Board.